FrancisCrickInstitute/napari_sam2/README.md

 - Add support for adding masks to guide prompts (low priority)
 - Tutorial video on usage
 - Completed documentation and [usage guide](USAGE.md)
-- Fix SAM2's inability to deal with new objects being prompted after first conditioning frame

 ## Contributing
 Contributions are very welcome.
 Tests can be run with [tox], please ensure